 McDermott’s Managing the Transition to Transformation series is designed to help health systems and other health care industry leaders address the many challenges presented by the transformation in payment and care delivery models.
 The goal of this series is to help organizations prepare so that they are not only competitive, but can also thrive under alternative payment models (APMs) and quality-based reimbursement models (QBRs).
-This article discusses how APMs are changing the strategic goals for health system providers.
+This article discusses ways in which your organization can ready itself for this shift.